-- Are all options installed according to the order form? - Are the drive wheels correctly positioned? - Do the quick-release axles rotate freely and lock securely? - Have the tyres been correctly inflated?
+- Are all options installed according to the order form? - Are the drive wheels correctly positioned? - Do the quick-release axles rotate freely and lock securely? - Were the tyres correctly inflated?

 INFORMATION: The correct tyre pressure is printed on the tyre sidewall.
 For drive wheels with highpressure tyres, the minimum air pressure is 7 bar.